This article presents:

 Housework types that were investigated in this Chu, et al (2023) study included:

-Cleaning, washing dishes, washing/ironing/drying clothes, cooking.
+- Light indoor housework (cleaning, washing dishes, washing/ironing/drying clothes, cooking)

-Home repair work
+- Home repair work

-Lawn or yard work
+- Lawn or yard work

-Outdoor gardening
+- Outdoor gardening

 Caregiving